 That motion failed and Reidel was sentenced to death on December 5, 1846.
 Once sentenced, he again loudly denounced his conviction.

 While his counsel pursued post-conviction remedies, The Daily Post remarked “we are strongly inclined to the opinion that the poor devil has got to swing” (March 18, 1847).
 His history of abuse and the unassailed character of his wife offered Reidel little hope.

 His execution was set for April 30, 1847.
 That morning, Reidel was found dead in his cell.
 He had extensive cuts on both arms and was hanging by his bedsheet.
 The Pittsburgh Daily Post headline the next day exclaimed “Frederick Reidel his own executioner!”

 Reidel was buried near his brother’s Erie County residence.
-Very near there, that brother, George, murdered Joseph Bartanalli in November 1858; he served a nine year sentence.
+That brother, George, murdered Joseph Bartanalli in November 1858, for which he served a nine year sentence.

 The newspaper story announcing the Reidel murder made reference to another domestic murder on May 19, 1846, in which Robert Beatson was alleged to have killed his wife, Margaret, with an axe in their home on Prospect St., downtown.
 Despite testimony against him by his daughter, testimony from neighbors who heard Beatson threaten his wife, and statements provided by Margaret implicating her husband before she died, Beatson was acquitted.

 The only evident difference in the cases is that Margaret Beatson was identified by friends and neighbors as a frequent and unrepentant drinker, an uncaring mother, and, perhaps, an unfaithful wife (Daily Post, November 26, 1846), apparently unworthy of the full protection of the law.
 Particularly in an era of such strong temperance sensibilities, the possible role of alcohol in this case was closely considered in the public and legal evaluations of the defendant and the victim.